Here Before (film)

-Here Before is a 2021 British psychological thriller film written and directed by Stacey Gregg in her feature directorial debut.
+Here Before is a 2021 Northern Irish psychological thriller film written and directed by Stacey Gregg in her feature directorial debut.
 It stars Andrea Riseborough, Jonjo O'Neill, Martin McCann, and Eileen O'Higgins.

 The film was nominated to compete in the Narrative Feature Category at the 2021 SXSW Film Festival.

-The film had its world premiere at South by Southwest on 17 March 2021, and was released theatrically in the United Kingdom and Ireland on 18 February 2022 by Wildcard Distribution.
+The film had its world premiere at South by Southwest on 17 March 2021, and was released theatrically in Ireland and Britain on 18 February 2022 by Wildcard Distribution.
 It received positive reviews from critics, with Riseborough's performance being singled out for praise.